 - Marital status: Two rings on the left pinky finger once indicated that a man was married.
 The bottom ring was the wedding ring, followed by the signet ring on top.
 Popular during the 19th and early 20th centuries, this custom has since fallen out of favor.
 Some historians believe that American president Franklin D. Roosevelt wore a wedding ring and signet ring in this fashion.

-- The Sopranos have further popularized this image.
+- Pinky rings, on either hand, are sometimes associated with the culture of organized crime.
+Dramas like The Sopranos have further popularized this image.